OakOnTheGreen Gallery (1).jpg

 Learn more about Shepherd Neame

-The Oak on the Green is located at Bearsted, near Maidstone, on one of the prettiest village greens in England.
+The Oak on the Green is located in Bearsted, near Maidstone, on one of the prettiest village greens in England.

-The earliest documented mention of the pub is an agreement between Daniel Birkman, a distiller, Thomas Buffield and Christopher Longley, a gentleman of Bearsted.
-Mr Longley was paid £200 for;
+The earliest documented mention of our family-friendly pub is an agreement between Daniel Birkman, a distiller, Thomas Buffield, and Christopher Longley, a gentleman of Bearsted.
+Mr Longley was paid £200 for:

 Famous Inhabitants of the Village: